OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/nodejs/Readme.md

 > Note: Provisioning and deployment may incur charges to your Azure Subscription.

-**Note:** Once the provisioning and deployment steps are finished please update the `manifest.json` contained in the `appPackage` folders (`appPackage.admin` and `appPackage.user` folders) for `validDomains` with base Url domain.
+**Note:** Once the provisioning and deployment steps are finished please update the `manifest.json` contained in the `AppManifest` folders (`AppManifest.admin` and `AppManifest.user` folders) for `validDomains` with base Url domain.
 E.g. if your deployed web app service URL is: `https://botaxxxxx.azurewebsites.net/` then your domain-name will be `botaxxxxx.azurewebsites.net`.

 Also, make sure that below key/values are properly added to the configuration section of web app after code deployement.